-311. Form and Analysis - A practical and analytical course in the structure of music, as well as the harmonic and polyphonic devices employed in representative major works.
-Prerequisites: C average or better in Theory II.
+- 311. Form and Analysis A practical and analytical course in the structure of music, as well as the harmonic and polyphonic devices employed in representative major works.
+Prerequisites: C average or better in Theory IV.
+Note: After Fall 2009 this course will be deleted.
+It is no longer a requirement for music majors matriculating in Fall 2008 or later.